elainechan/elainechan.github.io/src/pages/20190421-cybersecurity-threat-intelligence-cycle/index.md

 ---
-path: '/intelligence-cycle'
+path: '/cybersecurity-threat-intelligence-cycle'
 date: '2019-04-21'
-title: 'The Intelligence Cycle'
+title: 'The Cybersecurity Threat Intelligence Cycle'
-tags: ['threat intelligence']
+tags: ['cybersecurity','threat intelligence']
 excerpt: 'An overview of the intelligence cycle.'
 ---
-This is a summary of what I learned about the intelligence cycle through a Google search.
+This is a summary of what I learned about the cybersecurity threat intelligence cycle through a Google search.

-### The Intelligence Cycle
+### The Cybersecurity Threat Intelligence Cycle
-The following are the six steps in an intelligence cycle.
+An intelligence cycle has five or six steps, depending who you talk to.
 Each step is a seprate function in the sense that the objectives are different for each stage, although the steps do not necessarily have to occur discretely or chronologically in the order specified.

-1. Requirements: develop intelligence requirements
+1. _Requirements_: develop intelligence requirements
-2. Collection: build a pipeline to acquire the data
+2. _Collection_: build a pipeline to acquire the data
-3. Processing: digest the data into consumable input for analysis
+3. _Processing_: digest the data into consumable input for analysis
-4. Analysis: translate the data into actionable information
+4. _Analysis_: translate the data into actionable information
-5. Dissemination: deliver the finished intelligence to the right people
+5. _Dissemination_: deliver the finished intelligence to the right people
-6. Feedback: receive user comments on the product and make changes accordingly
+6. _Feedback_: receive user comments on the product and make changes accordingly.
+In a 5-step cycle, this step is combined with _Dissemination_.

 ## Intelligence Requirements
 Intelligence requirements (IRs) are a set of guidelines for conducting the operations of the rest of the intelligence cycle.